fareedst/markdown_exec/examples/link-blocks-vars.md

     ```bash :[bash_set_to_3]
     ALPHA=3
     ```
-::: Click below to trigger.
+::: Select below to trigger.
 If it prints "ALPHA: 3", the Link block was processed.
 These blocks require the *code* of the named shell block.
     ```link +[bash_set_to_3]
     block: "(display_variable_ALPHA)"